Understanding respiratory tract infections through minimally-invasive, daily nasal sampling in children

 Impact

 The comprehensive and detailed understanding of URT infections obtained in this project can lead to better diagnostics, mucosal targeted therapies, and vaccines.
-It will also provide a basis for improved predictions of pathogen spread and public health effects of interventions at the population level.
+It will also provide a basis for the improved predictions of pathogen spread and public health effects of interventions at the population level.

 Financiële details & Tijdlijn